-Lisa hails from small town, Boylston, MA.
-She began dancing at the age of 3 and continued her love and passion for dance at Dean College, where she graduated in May of 2014 with her Bachelor of Arts in Dance.
-She has performed in Ballet Art’s Worcester’s The Nutcracker, Boylston Calliope Inc.’s The King & I and was Assistant Director to their showcase of Crazy For You.
-She has had the pleasure to work and perform with New England companies, Stylized Movement, Kinetic Synergy Dance Company, the Ipswich Moving Company, Unyted Tek’Nekz and OnStage Dance Company.
-Lisa teaches full time at the Joanne Langione Dance Center, named Best of Boston 2016 for children’s dance education.
-Lisa is also Co-Artistic Director and co-founder of Boston based dance company, Evolve Dynamicz.
+Lisa hails from small town, Boylston, MA and began dancing at the age of 3 at Karen Jean White School of Dance.
+She continued her love and passion for dance at Dean College, where she graduated with her Bachelor of Arts in Dance in 2014.
+She has had the pleasure to work and perform with New England companies, Ballet Art’s Worcester, Boylston’s Calliope, Stylized Movement, Kinetic Synergy Dance Company, the Ipswich Moving Company, United Tek’Nekz and OnStage Dance Company.
+Lisa is the Director of Early Childhood Programs at Joanne Langione Dance Center and is also Co-Artistic Director of Boston Based dance company, Evolve Dynamicz.
 Founded in 2015, Evolve has had the privilege to present works all over New England, including NACHMO NYC and Boston, Southern Vermont Dance Festival, Boston Dance Theater’s trainee showcase of BTDx, and the Boston Contemporary Dance Festival.
-In August 2017, SPACES: an Evolve Dynamicz Production premiered in Cambridge, MA – the first full length production hosted by Evolve.
-In August 2018, their second full length showcase, circumnavigation, debuted in Malden, MA.
+Evolve has produced three full length shows, SPACES: an Evolve Dynamicz Production (2017), circumnavigation (2018), and LUCIDITY (2019).
 Lisa hopes to carry her love of dancing, teaching and choreographing onto her JLDC students and company dancers each and every day!

 Nicole was born and raised in Buffalo, New York where she started dancing at the age of 2 at Eugenia’s Dance Studio.
 She trained in ballet, jazz, tap, hip-hop, lyrical, and Polish Heritage dancing.
 At the age of 18, Nicole started school at the University of Rochester where she studied Physics and Dance.
 At Rochester, she trained in contemporary with mentor Missy Pfohl Smith—artistic director of BIODANCE and director of Program of Dance and Movement at the University of Rochester.
 After graduating college, Nicole moved to the Boston area where she quickly found herself emerged in the rich and vibrant Boston dance community.
 In October 2015 Nicole and her dance partner, Lisa Giancola, founded their own company; Evolve Dynamicz.
 Since it’s founding, the company has performed at events across the Boston metropolitan area as well as in New York City.
 Nicole has taught at various workshops and classes in the area for both adults and primary school aged children.
 Her classes focus on strength training for dancers as well as various improvisation techniques as a tool for building confidence and agency in movement.
 Her most recent project explores how dance can be used as an educational tool when learning abstract mathematical concepts at the collegiate level.
 Nicole is currently pursuing a Master's of Architecture at Northeastern University where she is additionally involved in the research of notational systems used in choreography; specifically looking at the works of Merce Cunningham and William Forsythe.
 She also manages, dances, and choreographs for Evolve and has dreams of one day becoming an architect— merging her passions for the arts and sciences.